rancher/docs/content/rancher/v2.x/en/backups/legacy/restore/rke-restore/_index.md

 #### Finishing Up

 Rancher should now be running and available to manage your Kubernetes clusters.
-Review the [recommended architecture]({{<baseurl>}}/rancher/v2.x/en/installation/k8s-install/#recommended-architecture) for Kubernetes installations and update the endpoints for Rancher DNS or the Load Balancer that you built during Step 1 of the Kubernetes install ([1.
-Create Nodes and Load Balancer]({{<baseurl>}}/rancher/v2.x/en/installation/k8s-install/create-nodes-lb/#load-balancer)) to target the new cluster.
-Once the endpoints are updated, the agents on your managed clusters should automatically reconnect.
-This may take 10-15 minutes due to reconnect back off timeouts.

 > **IMPORTANT:** Remember to save your updated RKE config (`rancher-cluster.yml`) state file (`rancher-cluster.rkestate`) and `kubectl` credentials (`kube_config_rancher-cluster.yml`) files in a safe place for future maintenance for example in a version control system.